srobo/docs/simulator/index.md

 | macOS    | 3.7-3.9                  |
 | Linux    | 3.7-3.9                  |

-There are a small number of [external libraries]({{ site.baseurl }}/programming/python/libraries) which will be available to your robot code during the competition.
-Note that for local development you will need to install these yourself.

 ### Installing the simulation

 1. [Download the simulation](https://github.com/srobo/competition-simulator/releases/download/sr2021.10/competition-simulator-sr2021.10.zip), and unzip it somewhere on your computer.